Garden State Parkway: 1970s

-The speed limit was raised from 50 to 55 mph on January 3, 1974.
-Additionally, on February 21 of that year, a project to rebuild exit 91 to increase safety was completed, as part of this project, an at-grade intersection at the toll plazas was constructed.
+On February 21, 1974, a project to rebuild exit 91 to increase safety was completed; as part of this project, an at-grade intersection at the toll plazas was constructed.
 On February 27, 1974, exit 117A (now exit 118) opened to the public; a temporary northbound ramp was opened while exit 117 was reconstructed into a right side exit.
-This was completed later that year, the new exit 117 as well as the southbound exit 117A were tolled, unlike their original equivalents.
+This was completed later that year; the new exit 117 as well as the southbound exit 117A were tolled, unlike their original equivalents.
 On July 2, 1973, southbound traffic heading onto exit 105 was redirected onto a new right hand ramp, and the left-hand ramp was permanently closed.
-In mid 1974, construction began on new express roadways in the median thorough Monmouth County; it was two lanes wide in each direction, and had much fewer exits than the local roadway.
+In mid 1974, construction began on new express roadways in the median thorough Monmouth County; it was two lanes wide in each direction, and had fewer exits than the local roadway.
 The segment from Sayerville to Keyport was opened on July 3.
 Alongside this project came new ramps onto exit 105.
 The segment of roadway from Keyport to the Tinton Falls toll plaza was opened on August 2 of that year.
 Alongside this segment came new ramps at exit 117.

-On November 1, 1975, motorcycles were relegalized after over 14 years of protest from motorcyclists; all of the other restrictions remained.
-Particular pushback was made by Malcolm Forbes, who filed two lawsuits to stop this ban.
-On April 14, 1976, exit 142 was opened to traffic.
-This interchange constructed by the highway department was first proposed in 1966.
-The parkway was planned to have an interchange with Route 55 constructed at milepost 19.
-This was canceled in 1975 after the conclusion that the highway ran through too many wetland areas.
-The idea has since been revisited after frequent traffic jams on Route 47.
-The parkway was also planned to be the southern terminus of the unbuilt Driscoll Expressway, a 38 mi toll road that was planned in the early 1970s to run from Toms River to the New Jersey Turnpike in South Brunswick; this plan was abandoned in 1977.